janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 export default Header
 ```

 Note that this is where we define our array of search indices and pass it as a prop to `Search`.
 If everything works as expected, running `gatsby develop` should now give you some instant search magic in your site's header!
-How cool is that?! :sunglasses:
+How cool is that! :sunglasses: